zhqu1148980644/TMP/leetcode/767-Reorganize-String.md

         for (int i = 0; i < 26; i++)
             if (count[i]) avail.emplace_back(count[i], i + 'a');
-        // if you sort by descending order, to make max(count) character is putted at the end
+        // if you sort by descending order, make sure to make max(count) character is putted at the end
         // change w to 0 and reset w to 1 if w exceed sort(avail.begin(), avail.end());